 Use Pain in Your Call Script

-Pain points can be a great addition to any type of cold call script and you can share examples of common pain points that you help to fix toward the end of a cold call when you are trying to figure out if the prospect needs your help.
+Pain points can be a great addition to any cold call script and you can share examples of common pain points that you help to fix toward the end of a cold call when you are trying to figure out if the prospect needs your help.

 Use Pain in Your Emails and Voicemails